How Common Are Semi-Truck Accidents and Injuries in Washington State?

 Did you know there are nearly two million semi-trucks in operation that are distributing products throughout the country?
 It is a common sight to see trucks and large commercial vehicles driving up and down our highways and through our communities.

-While the operation of these vehicles is important to the support of our economy, we are also seeing an increase in the number of semi-truck accidents that involve injuries and fatalities.
+While the operation of these vehicles is important to the support of our economy, our Washington truck accident attorney is also seeing an increase in the number of semi-truck accidents that involve injuries and fatalities.
 Statistics show that in 2017 there was an 8% increase in large truck accident fatalities compared to 2016.
 The statistics also show that 13% of all U.S. traffic fatalities in 2017 involved a large bus or truck.

 How Many Semi-Truck and Commercial Truck Accidents Happen in the United States?